HawkSearchLabs/.github/profile/README.md

-# HawkLabs
+# HawkSearch Labs

-Welcome to the HawkLabs Repository!
+Welcome to the HawkSearch Labs repository!

 This repository is a collection of utilities, integrations, and supporting resources designed to help developers and teams get the most out of HawkSearch.
 Whether you're building a custom integration, testing APIs, or accelerating your implementation workflow, the tools here are intended to simplify and streamline your experience.